 - Walking Stick – Yep, a walking stick.
 These here are the mountains.
 There ARE wild animals in the area.
 Cougars, coyotes, snakes, raccoons, skunks, they all live up here.
 A good walking stick is for more than just walking!
 It can be of great benefit if you meet a critter on the trail.
 If they are not on your immediate trail then simply ignore it and go around keeping a good distance, this is their home we are visiting.
 Keep the walking stick between you and the critter.
 Don’t wave it around or strike anything with it.
 Use it if you must keep the critter from advancing on you.
 If they are on your immediate trail, then turn around and find another route.
 DO NOT CHALLENGE THE WILDLIFE.

-The trail from the staging area at Pardee Reservoir to the top is easy.
+The trail from the staging area at Pardee Reservoir to the top is a moderate, slope, sometimes a little challenging.
 The first leg of the trail ride is to head west across a pasture to the road.
 There’s bulls and cows grazing and resting, they won’t bother you if you don’t bother them.
 When you get to the gate, open it, and then make sure you close it behind you.
 Cross the road and open the next gate, and then close it behind you.
 Make sure you close the gates!

 After crossing another pasture you’ll find yourself at the foot of the hills.
 There is the slightest of inclines and depressions, but nothing to break a sweat over.
 The canopy of trees makes for a pleasant, cool, walk to the top.

 The trail weaves around the trees and past some small meadows.
 The bird activity in March and April is like a chorus singing.
 The butterflies come in just about every shape, size and color!
 Some were the size of my hand, then others are as small as my fingernail, all white with orange tips on their wings.